snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

 ORDER BY industry;
 ```

--- and if we check it looks like Bally's was the only one without a populated row to populate this null values
+**And if we check it looks like Bally's was the only one without a populated row to populate this null values**

-  -- 3. Null values or blank VALUES
+  **3. Null values or blank Values**

   ```sql
   SELECT * FROM layoff_staging2 WHERE